hikaru150s/seamless/README.md

 Add, Edit, Delete, and Maintain data in single page.

-(Hint: Try to Hold Shift Key and data to select)
+(Hint: Try to Hold Shift Key and data to select, double click to edit)

 Live demos can be found at: [http://35.236.1.136/prototype/seamless](http://35.236.1.136/prototype/seamless)